yuyutomi/jsdom-mod-removing-altering-and-inserting-html-lab-nyc-fe-071018/README.md

 var element = document.createElement('div')
 ```

-Type `element.` (or whatever you named your new element), and explore the
-properties available.
-It's an existing DOM element, but it doesn't yet appear in
+Type `element.` (or whatever you named your new element).
+It's an existing DOM element, but it doesn't yet appear in the DOM.
-the DOM.

 We can set properties on it: